 Configure the Navigation Menu

 Here, you can simply drag and drop the menu items into the order that you want via the icon on the left.
-Save when you are done to translate the changes to your site.
+Save when you are done to apply the changes to your site.

-8. Make a Blog and Start Posting
+9. Make a Blog and Start Posting

 Write Your First Article

-Creating blog content in Drupal is not all that hard.
+In order to set up a blog, we will first create some content.
 When we were putting together pages earlier, you might have already seen that besides the Basic page, there is a second type of content called Article.

 However, there are some differences.
 In contrast to basic pages, articles also come with comment settings on the right (by default, comments are enabled) and the ability to add tags and a featured image at the bottom (browse, upload, and add an alternative text).

-Here is the finished result:
+Here is a finished result:

 Set Up a Blog Page

-For that, we have to create a so-called View.
+Once you have created a blog post, it’s a matter of making it show up on the page.
+Wouldn’t it be nice to have all blog posts displayed in one place and ordered chronologically?
+For that, we have to create a View.
 This is what Drupal calls lists of content and creating them is not that hard.
-You find the option for them under Structure > Views.
+You find the option under Structure > Views.

 Configure the View